 What are the benefits of dental crowns?

 A dental crown will help strengthen a tooth after it has been damaged.
 This will help prevent further damage to the tooth.
 To create a dental crown, we will take impression of your teeth.
 Your new restoration will be fabricated from these impression so it will look and function just like a natural tooth.

 What else are dental crowns used for?

 Dentists use dental crowns for various reasons.
-In addition to restoring a damaged tooth, a crown can also hold a dental bridge in place, cover a misshapen tooth, whiten a discolored tooth, support a tooth after a root canal, and used to replace a single tooth with a dental implant.
+In addition to restoring a damaged tooth, a crown can also hold a dental bridge in place, cover a misshapen tooth, whiten a discolored tooth, support a tooth after a root canal, and be used to replace a single tooth with a dental implant.
 This versatile dental restoration has been used for many years in dentistry.
 It is a great tool to restore a tooth’s functionality and appearance.

 How long does a dental crown last?

 On average, a dental crown can last between five and fifteen years.
 The better you care for it, the longer the crown will last.
-Things you can do to extend the life of your dental restoration is avoid chewing on hard objects such as ice, biting your fingernails, use your teeth to open packages, and wearing a mouthguard if you grind your teeth.
+Things you can do to extend the life of your dental restoration are avoiding chewing on hard objects such as ice, biting your fingernails, using your teeth to open packages, and wearing a mouthguard if you grind your teeth.

 How many times can you replace a crown on a tooth?